ParadiseSS13/Paradise/code/modules/buildmode/README.md

 	+ *Control+Left click a region*:

-		As with the regular left click, but also "overwrites" the base atmos of any unsimulated turfs in the region - such as space turfs.
+		As with the regular left click, but also "overwrites" space turfs.

 	+ *Right click during region selection*:

 		Cancel region selection.